Love Ranch

 Love Ranch is a 2010 American drama film directed by Taylor Hackford and starring Helen Mirren, Joe Pesci, Sergio Peris-Mencheta, Gina Gershon and Bryan Cranston.
 It was written by Mark Jacobson.

-The film is based on the lives of Joe Conforte and Sally Conforte, a married couple who operated the first legal brothel in the United States after the widespread criminalization of prostitution in the US earlier in the 20th century, the Mustang Ranch in Storey County, Nevada, Violence results when their marriage is tested by infidelity.
+The film is based on the lives of Joe Conforte and Sally Conforte, a married couple who operated the first legal brothel in the United States after the widespread criminalization of prostitution in the U.S. earlier in the 20th century, the Mustang Ranch in Storey County, Nevada, Violence results when their marriage is tested by infidelity.
 The story also alludes to the mysterious circumstances surrounding the assassination of famous Argentinian boxer Ringo Bonavena in the Mustang Ranch.

-Plot synopsis
+Plot

-Charlie Bontempo (sometimes called Charlie "Goodtimes") and his wife, Grace, run a legal brothel known as the Love Ranch on a large, remote property near Reno, Nevada.
-Grace's mother had been a prostitute, so Grace knew the business, but it was Charlie who persuaded her to open a brothel in a part of Nevada where doing so would not be violating the law.
+Charlie "Goodtimes" Bontempo and his wife, Grace, run a legal brothel known as the Love Ranch on a large, remote property near Reno, Nevada.
+Grace's mother had been a prostitute, so Grace knew the business, but it was Charlie who persuaded her to open a brothel in a part of Nevada where doing so would not violate the law.
 The business runs smoothly but is not without its headaches, such as unruly customers needing to be dealt with by a bouncer or prostitutes who get out of line.
 Grace is amazed when Charlie procures the contract of a professional heavyweight boxer, Armando "Bruza" Bonavena, who is from Argentina and has had fights against the likes of Muhammad Ali and Joe Frazier.

-Charlie is eager to have a fighter, but coaxes Grace into becoming Bruza's actual manager because Charlie has a felony conviction that prevents him from getting a license.
+Charlie is eager to have a fighter but coaxes Grace into becoming Bruza's actual manager because Charlie has a felony conviction that prevents him from getting a license.
 Grace can hardly believe Bruza is willing to live and train at the brothel, where he moves into a trailer.
-She is surprised even more when Bruza begins to demonstrate a physical interest in her, since she is married and considerably older.
-She is offended at first, but the boxer's attentions and outgoing personality begin to win her over.
+She is surprised even more when Bruza begins to demonstrate a physical interest in her since she is married and considerably older.
+She is offended at first, but the boxer's attention and outgoing personality begin to win her over.
 Bruza begins to voice an interest in becoming Grace's business partner in running the brothel.
-Charlie begins to become aware of what's happening behind his back, leading to a disastrous outcome for all.
+Charlie becomes aware of what's happening behind his back, leading to a disastrous outcome for all.